 "Stop saying sorry.
 I just... wish you'd let me know why-" Lucas started.

 Megan jumped a bit when she felt his hand on her back.
-He nuzzled into her neck from behind, and she relaxed a bit.
-She hadn’t even noticed she’d tensed.
+He nuzzled into her neck from behind, and she relaxed into his touch.
+She hadn't even noticed she'd tensed.

 "No, I'm sorry.
 I know you'll tell me when you're ready."
 Lucas said.
 Megan relaxed fully against him and frowned.

-“I don’t deserve this,” Megan said, feeling the guilt of it all full force.
+"I don't deserve this," Megan said as she felt the guilt of it all full force.

 "Stop that."
 He said with his usual joking tone.
 Megan tilted her head slightly as he nuzzled in further, and she got a slight shiver as he planted soft little kisses down her neck.